 - Commits personally and supports others in seeking external forms of resources through formal organizations, such as foundations, and community partnerships.

-- Has relevant experience addressing the achievement of negotiation outcomes.
+- Has relevant experience achieving successful negotiations outcomes.

 - Engages in a creative, innovative, and respectful manner with district and college leadership.